Can you get life insurance if you’re transgender?

 How do life insurance companies underwrite transgender applicants?

-Most life insurance companies underwrite transgender applicants based on their actual gender, although some insurance companies will underwrite applicants based on the gender they were assigned at birth.
+While some life insurance companies underwrite transgender applicants based on their actual gender, many insurers will underwrite applicants based on the gender they were assigned at birth.

 References